maksymfritsak/test/api_rad.md

   **Example**: `nifti_image='image.nii.gz`;

 * **number_of_threads (int), default=1**: Number of threads for parallel processing.
 Consider the machine's RAM limits.

-13) outlier_range

-    Data Type: float or None

-    If not None, the voxels that are outside the x sigma are excluded from the intensity mask.

-14) number_of_bins

-    Data Type: int or None

-15) bin_size
-    Data Type: float, int or None

 16) slice_weighting
     Data Type: bool